AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

  - **Collections**: If you work on a set of files or folders, you can add them to this widget to access them quickly.
 Once added, you can view the files by Titles along with other key details about the Owner and Created On dates.
 As you click on the column dropdown, you can view the options to sort and resize the column.

-   The Collectios widget also displays the collection's breadcrumb at the top of the widget.
+   The selected collection's breadcrumb are displayed at the top of the Collection widget.
 You can click on it to go back to a specific folder within the hierachy.

     The following options are available when you hover over a collection:
      - **Rename**: Allows you to rename the selected collection.